-We received two notices of violation in 2010.
-We failed to submit an adequate number of TOC samples for the compliance period 04/01/2010 - 04/30/2010.
-We failed to submit the April Alkalinity analysis.
-The analysis was submitted on 6/10/2010.
-We failed to submit an adequate number of TOC samples for the compliance period 11/1/2010 - 11/30/2010.
-We were missing the analysis date and lab sample number on the alkalinity analysis reporting form.
-The corrected analysis form was submitted on 2/23/2011.
+We failed to submit the October Alkalinity analysis.
+We were missing the sample date and time on the alkalinity analysis reporting form.
+The corrected analysis form was submitted on 12/27/2011.
 There were no potential health effects as a result of submitting these reports late.
 The reports showed the TOC removal ratios to be within regulatory limits.

-In the future, we will make every effort to ensure that all reports are submitted on time.
+What is being done? - In the future, we will make every effort to ensure that all information on the report form is filled out.
+For more information, please contact Michael Eirich, at (859) 986-4391.